 [Part 1] Masumi Sugae's Walk through the Oga Peninsula – Kanpuzan and Honzan, a sacred mountain tour [Akita Prefecture]

-Masumi Sugae left behind five travelogues of the Oga Peninsula called "The Five Winds of Oga"
+He left behind five travelogues of the Oga Peninsula, known as "The Five Winds of Oga."

-This article will be written with reference to manuscripts held by the Akita Prefectural Museum, the National Archives of Japan, the National Diet Library, and a modern translation published in 2000.
-Dates in the Edo period are the dates and times recorded by Masumi (old calendar) unless otherwise noted.
+This paper will be written with reference to manuscripts held by the Akita Prefectural Museum, the National Archives of Japan, the National Diet Library, and a modern Japanese translation published in 2000

 reference